Top 5 Questions Hiring Managers Expect You To Ask In An Interview

 2. What Are The Skills And Experience You’re Looking For In An Ideal Candidate?

-Why a hiring manager wants to hear this: It shows you're curious and that you want to know exactly what you need in order to succeed in the position.
+Why a hiring manager wants to hear this: It shows that you're curious and want to know exactly what you need in order to succeed in the position.
 You are interested in being that ideal candidate.
 You are interested in being a successful employee.

 What their answer will tell you: You'll know exactly what they are looking for, all the skills and experience they didn't mention in the job description.
 It also gives you another opportunity to prove you have the skills and experience they're looking for.
-A great way to provide proof is by using the STAR technique we recommend job seekers use to answer behavioral interview questions.
+A great way to provide proof is by using the STAR technique (or the "Experience + Learn = Grow" technique) we recommend job seekers use to answer behavioral interview questions.

 3. What Are The Most Immediate Projects That Would Need To Be Addressed?